Oulu-IMEDS/DeepKnee/README.md

 This software is not a medical device and intended for the use in research settings only.

 ### Running the software
 This code requires the fresh-most docker and docker compose installed.
+You can follow [INSTALLATION.md](INSTALLATION.md) and this will allow to install the DeepKnee and the dependencies.

-Be careful, this app carries all the dependencies and weighs around 20GB in total.
+**!!Be careful, this app carries all the dependencies and weighs around 20GB in total!!**

 Execute `sh deploy.sh cpu` to deploy the app on CPU.
 If you have installed `nvidia-docker`, you can also deploy on GPU.
 The inference is 3 times faster on GPU.
 To deploy on GPU, run `sh deploy.sh gpu`.